lindig/ocaml-annot-1/README.md

 annot.pod.

-OCaml 3.09 introduced the -dtypes compiler flag that causes the compiler to write annotation files.
-Hence, invoking compiler runs with -dtypes keeps the annotation files up to date.
+OCaml 3.09 introduced the -dtypes compiler flag that causes the compiler `ocamlc` to write annotation files while compiling a source file.
+In recent versions of the compiler the flag was re-named to `-annot`.
+Hence, invoking compiler runs with `-annot` keeps the annotation files up to date.
 Currently the compiler only generates type annotations; however, in principle other annotations could be looked up as well.

-INSTALLATION
+## INSTALLATION

 Annot is implemented in Objective Caml.
 To compile it from source code, try the following:

-    ./configure --prefix=/usr/local
     make
     make install

-The configure script tries to locate all necessary tools and generates a file config.mk that is included by the main Makefile.
-If something goes wrong, try running "./configure -v".

-The latest tested version is OCaml 3.11.0 and 3.11.1.
+The latest tested version is OCaml 4.00.

-USING ANNOT FROM AN EDITOR
+## USING ANNOT FROM AN EDITOR

 To use Annot from Vim, include the following code into your ~/.vimrc file (also provided in editors/):